galaxyproject/training-material/topics/ecology/tutorials/ENA_Biodiv_submission/tutorial.md

 >
 > 1. What is the quality of your sequences?
 > 2. Do you have adapters?
+{:   .question}

 ## **Cleaning the Data**

-> **1. Cutadapt**>
+### Cutadapt
-> Enables the removal of adapters, polyA tails, and other artifacts from sequences.
+Cutadapt enables the removal of adapters, polyA tails, and other artifacts from sequences.
 The tool also filters reads based on quality.
->

 > <hands-on-title> Cutadapt </hands-on-title>

 > 1. {% tool [Cutadapt](https://toolshed.g2.bx.psu.edu/repos/lparsons/cutadapt/cutadapt/4.8+galaxy0) %} with the following parameters: